MerjaR/ellas-corner/README.md

 ## Acknowledgments

 Originally built for the [kood/Sisu](https://koodsisu.fi) Full Stack Developer Program.
-Transformed with love into *Ella’s Corner* — a portfolio project focused on accessibility, usability, and real-world user needs.
+Transformed with love into *Ella’s Corner* — a portfolio project focused on usability and real-world user needs.